7jdope8/Ruby-bitcoin-wallet/README.md

 Work's on windows 7, 8, 8.1, 10 x64.

-Program generate bitcoin wallet and save it to txt file.
+Program offline generate bitcoin wallet and save it to txt file.

+Address and private key are generated anonymously

 # Usage: